 "Give me a smart idiot before a stupid genius any day."
 (Samuel Goldwyn, 1882-1974, Polish-Jewish-born US film producer.)

 "A truth that's told with bad intent

 (William Blake, 1757-1827, English poet, painter and mystic.)

 "When I am working on a problem, I never think about beauty.
 I think only of how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong."
 (Richard Buckminster Fuller, 1895-1983, US engineer and architect.)

-"Never pick a fight with people who buy ink by the barrel." (attributed to Bill Clinton, b.1946, US 42nd President, referring to the dangers of falling out with press and media folk; the quote was originally written by Mark Twain, 1835-1910, American author and commentator, aka Samuel L Clemens - thanks J Pollak-Kahn for the Mark Twain origin.)
+"Never pick a fight with people who buy ink by the barrel." (attributed to Bill Clinton, US 42nd President, referring to the dangers of falling out with press and media folk; the quote was originally written by Mark Twain, 1835-1910, American author and commentator, aka Samuel L Clemens - thanks J Pollak-Kahn for the Mark Twain origin.)